MorrissyLab/mosaicMPI/README.md

 - default local_density_threshold = 2.0
 - create output plots from cnmf, including k selection plot
 - compress cnmf output into h5ad file for exporting to python or R environments
-- by default, deletes all temporary files
+- optionally deletes cnmf working directory

-### 4B. `cnmfsns import-from-cnmf`
+### 4B. `cnmfsns create-h5mu`
 > Note: Use of this is for backwards compatibility with cNMF runs that were started outside of the cnmfsns framework, and thus, cNMF results are not guaranteed to be complete, or the parameters correct.
-- compress cnmf output into h5ad file for exporting to python or R environments
+- Packages cNMF results into a MuData .h5mu file within the parent directory for exporting to python or R environments
-- deletes all temporary files (by default, optional)
+- Optionally deletes cnmf working directory

 ### 5. `cnmfsns annotate-usages`